agc93/project-sicario/docs/content/en/patches/walkthrough/patches.md

 #### Types

-The two main types of patches currently in use are:
+The main types of patches currently in use are:

 |Type|Notes|
 |:--:|:----|